anhpt379/Clock-Bar/README.md

 - Optional second hand

 ### Todo
-- Automatically update when calendar items change
-- Toggle calendars from the settings pane
 - Figure out how to jump to the correct calendar item when it is a recurring item
 - Somehow let you customize the touch bar using "wiggle mode"